emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         when the :term:`mutator` cannot reach any state in which it accesses the object.

-        It is not possible, in general, for :term:`garbage collectors
-        <garbage collector>` to determine exactly which :term:`objects
-        <object>` are dead and which are live.
-Instead, they use some
-        approximation to detect objects that are provably dead, such as those that are :term:`unreachable`.
+        It is not possible, in general, for :term:`garbage collectors` to determine exactly which :term:`objects` are dead and which are live.
+Instead, they use some approximation to detect objects that are provably dead, such as those that are :term:`unreachable`.

         .. opposite:: :term:`live`.